 - International Baccalaureate Program (IB)—Iowa accepts credit for several IB higher level exams—depending on the subject and your score.

-- Cambridge International Examinations (CIE)--Iowa accepts credit for many AS and A Level exams--depending on the subject and your score.
+- General Certificate of Education (GCE)—Iowa accepts credit for many AS and A Level exams from Cambridge Assessment International Education and other providers—depending on the subject and your score.

 AP and CLEP scores from transfer students who have earned less than 12 semester hours of regular class credit should be sent to the university from the testing agency.
 Credit will be granted using the university's scoring policies.
-IB and CIE test scores should be sent to the Office of Admissions for evaluation.
+IB and GCE test scores should be sent to the Office of Admissions for evaluation.

 The university will validate exam credit from transfer students who bring 12 or more semester hours of regular class credit.
 In this case, the university will accept CLEP or AP credit and any institutional exams granted by your previous institution.